hadley/adv-r/Evaluation.md

     }
     subset(mtcars, cyl == 4)

 We need a new approach.
-One way is to capture the ensure function call and then extract then the piece that corresponds to `condition`.
+One way is to capture the ensure function call and then extract the piece that corresponds to `condition`.
 This is what the `match.call` function lets us do:

     subset <- function(x, condition) {
       match.call()